 There’s no need to leave your furry friend behind during patio season.
 These watering holes invite owners to lap up local suds with their pups in tow.

-There are few things worse than watching your beloved pooch longingly press its snout against the window as you depart for a day spent enjoying Charlotte’s booming beer scene.
+There’s nothing worse than watching your furry best friend longingly press his snout against the window as you depart for a day spent enjoying Charlotte’s booming beer scene.
 While North Carolina law prevents you from bringing your dog inside some of your favorite spots, four-legged friends are still welcome to join in on these patio spaces and dog-friendly places around town.

 Grab a Jam Session and belly up to a picnic table at NoDa Brewing Company’s large outdoor space, complete with tasty eats from a rotating array of food trucks.
 You’ll find Ve-Go Food Truck offering delectable vegan cuisine every Thursday.
 Their dog-friendly patio is open Thursday through Sunday.

 On Triple C Brewing Co.’s patio, you can sample the ever-popular Golden Boy Blonde Ale or the Baby Maker Double IPA, then grab lunch from one of the rotating food trucks parked on-site.